agrawalparth08/adnu-sales-analytics/README.md

 # adnu-sales-analytics
 Analysis of marketing funnel dataset provided by a fictional organization adnu, the largest department store in Latin American marketplaces.
-You can find its real life incarnation in OLIST.

 ## Objectives
 To answer these questions from analysing the data.